stefanovic80/geompy/README.md

 Firstly define a circumference type instance which I suggest you to call 'C1' as follows

 `C1 = circumference()`

-Once the "C1" instance is created, than use the "draw" method as follows

-`C1.draw()`

 ![Alt Text](pictures/circumferenceDrawn.png)